YehiaOnGit/CRUD-event-campagins/README.md

-# CRUD operations for events and campagins using php.
+# CRUD operations for events and campagins using php for charity funding project for college.